Nelson W. Polsby: Career

-Polsby was the author of numerous articles on American politics, both papers for academic journals and political commentary for newspapers and magazines.
+Polsby was the author of numerous articles on American politics.
+He wrote articles for academic journals and did political commentary for newspapers and magazines.
 He sometimes wrote under the pseudonym Arthur Clun.

-He wrote or edited more than 20 books, including Political Innovation in America (1984), Congress and the Presidency (1986), and How Congress Evolves (2004).
+He wrote and edited more than 20 books which includes Political Innovation in America (1984), Congress and the Presidency (1986) and How Congress Evolves (2004).

-In 1997, he was commissioned by the non-partisan Twentieth Century Fund to write The New Federalist Papers: Essays in Defense of the Constitution, with Alan Brinkley and Kathleen M. Sullivan.
+In 1997, he was commissioned by the non-partisan Twentieth Century Fund to write The New Federalist Papers: Essays in Defense of the Constitution with Alan Brinkley and Kathleen M. Sullivan.

-In addition to his work on American politics, he cowrote British Government and its Discontents' (1981) with Geoffrey Peter Smith.
+In addition to his work on American politics, he co-wrote British Government and its Discontents.
+(1981) with Geoffrey Peter Smith.

 Polsby often used humor to make his political writing more accessible and was frequently quoted by reporters.
 He is credited with reshaping both academic understanding and public awareness of governmental institutions.

 Polsby died February 6, 2007, in Berkeley, California, from heart disease.